youngho/magi/betsui/README.md

 #### tip
 quick way to speed up builds when testing
-* exclude whole templates parts from compilation by commenting them in `src/app/app.routing.ts`
+* exclude whole template parts from compilation by commenting them in `src/app/app.routing.ts`